Our Team

 Mayson Spillman

-I am a first-year doctoral student in the School Psychology Ph.D. program.
-I have a bachelor’s in psychology and a minor in math from the University of Kentucky!
-My research interests revolve around early childhood education and implementing and translating interventions into low-income school districts.
-I love doing jigsaw puzzles, reading, and hanging out with my cats!
+Hello!
+I am a second-year doctoral student in the School Psychology Ph.D. program.
+I have a B.S. in psychology and a minor in mathematics from the University of Kentucky (Go Cats!).
+My research interests revolve around early childhood education and implementing and translating interventions into low-resource school districts as well as motivation and self-efficacy in different contexts.
+My current research project is about the expectancy- and value-beliefs college students have about mindfulness and how that is associated with their mindfulness practice.
+Outside of school, I love to read, do puzzles, go to hockey games, and hang out with my cat!

 Alumni